cr/MacCaseSensitiveConversion/README.md

 either does not work at all on Mac OS X "El Capitan" 10.11 or later, or involves commercial software like Carbon Copy Cloner or SuperDuper.
 However, if you're comfortable using the command line, there is a way using just onboard, standard tools.
-(Thanks to @kylehovey, this method has been confirmed still working on Mac OS X "High Sierra" 10.13.4.)
+(Thanks to @kylehovey, this method has been confirmed still working on Mac OS X "High Sierra" 10.13.4 and @nmasnadithya confirmed that it works on Mojave with APFS as well.)

 Since it took a very long weekend to figure out all the little obstacles, there might be value in sharing the recipe that finally worked for me in the end.
 In a nutshell: